FahadJafar/React-Concepts/README.md

 - Demonstrates how to map data from an API onto the UI.
 - Implements Context API for maintaining user authentication state.
 - Incorporates Redux for global state management.
-- Utilizes Tailwind CSS for styling and layout.
 - Demonstrates the usage of React hooks, including useState, useEffect, and useMemo.
 - Implements various routing concepts, including protective routing and dynamic routing.
 - Illustrates how to send data from child components to parent components.